agoutsmedt/ejhet_quanti_method/paper/gdoc.md

     in the semantic cluster 14 on utility, which ended in the 1960s, with a focus on welfare economics.

-[^23]: This highlights a key caveat.
-Because these methods foreground
+[^23]: This highlights a key caveat of our methods.
+Because these
-    statistically "significant" patterns and indicators' prevalence,
+    methods foreground statistically "significant" patterns and
-    they are not always well suited to tracing and interpreting the origins of a concept or theory with the care that close historical study and archival research provide.
+    indicators' prevalence, they are not always well suited to tracing and interpreting the origins of a concept or theory with the care that close historical study and archival research provide.